What is an interest rate lock for mortgages?

 The interest rate is the cost to borrow money expressed as a yearly percentage.
 It's based on the principal amount of the loan and is used to calculate the monthly principal and interest payment.

 Note: The annual percentage rate (APR) also represents the cost to borrow money as a yearly percentage, but it's a more complete measure of a loan's cost than the interest rate alone.
-That's because the APR includes the interest rate, plus discount points, fees, and other credit charges you need to pay to borrow money.
+That's because the APR includes the interest rate, plus any discount points, fees, and other credit charges you need to pay to borrow money.

 We consider a variety of factors when we determine the interest rate and costs of your loan.
-The process of reviewing these factors to determine your rate is called "risk-based pricing."
+The process of reviewing these factors to determine your rate is called "risk-based pricing".

 The typical factors we look at include: